-Caterpillar tread vehicles armored (CTAV) have a large steel solid chain, which has increased their resistance to mine explosions. contrast.
-In the of the suspension system majority of wheeled vehicles armoured is comparable to that of automobiles with run-flat tires, making them extremely vulnerable to mine and IED explosion.
+Caterpillar tread armored vehicles (CTAV) have a large steel solid chain, which has increased their resistance mine explosions. contrast, In the of the majority suspension system of wheeled vehicles armoured is comparable to that of automobiles with run-flat tires, making them extremely vulnerable to mine and IED explosion.
 The mine explosion may occur precisely beneath the vehicle's wheels or hull.
-The conventional V-shaped hulls deflected explosion wave to the wheels, resulting punctured tires and movement in difficulties.
-In work, Vthe present shaped plates with a novel design are used to safeguard the crew of wheeled vehicles from mine explosions.
+The conventional V-shaped hulls wheels, resulting explosion wave to the punctured tires and movement difficulties.
+In the present work, shaped plates with a novel design are used to safeguard the crew of wheeled vehicles from mine explosions.
 Fig.3 depicts a schematic illustration of applied multi-V-shaped plates.